ccencisoj/typescript-getters-setters-generator/README.md

 # Typescript getters and setters generator (TGSG)

-A VSCode extension to automatically generate getters and setters for struct fields.
+A VSCode extension to automatically generate getters and setters for class fields.

 ## How to use